 “If there’s a cause worth fighting for it’s this: children belong in families” (Nicole Skellenger).
 Personally, as an adoptive mother and a home study assistant for an adoption agency, this is a very powerful statement.
 Many people do not think or know about the enormous number of children waiting for a family to love them.

 “A child born to another woman calls me mommy.
-The magnitude of that tragedy and the depth of that privilege are not lost on me” (Jody Landers).
+The magnitude of that tragedy and the depth of that privilege is not lost on me” (Jody Landers).
 What an insightful thought.
-We have an open adoption with my daughter’s birth family and there isn’t a day goes by that I don’t think about her and the magnitude of her decision.
+We have an open adoption with my daughter’s birth family and there isn’t a day that goes by that I don’t think about her and the magnitude of her decision.
 It is something I can never thank her for enough.

 “Families don’t have to match.
-You don’t have to look like someone else to love them” (Leigh Anne Tuogy).
+You don’t have to look like someone else to love them” (Leigh Anne Tuohy).
 Race and stereotypes are unfortunately a prevalent aspect of our society today; assumptions about certain people groups continue to be made.
 Too often this is still prevalent and true about adoption and transracial adoption.
 People not properly informed and uneducated about adoption and transracial adoption will make comments to you about your family.
 But at least for me personally, those can’t overpower the love and positivity received.